top of page

 WORLD WAR II TOUR Berlin

-First Stop: Reichstag Building, The Reichstag building, was the site of the Reichstag fire in 1933, which the Nazi Party used as a pretext to consolidate power.
+The Reichstag building was the site of the Reichstag fire in 1933, which the Nazi Party used as a pretext to consolidate power.
 Today, the building is home to the German parliament and offers a breathtaking view of the city.
 Visitors can take a guided tour and learn about the building's history and its significance during World War II.

 Berlin rickshaw SHOPPING 1.jpg